Packers vs Giants Prediction — AI Finds CAN'T MISS NFL Lines & Props (Nov 16)

 Green Bay vs New York Prop Picks (AI)

-AI algorithm Remi is pouring through loads of stats on each team.
+AI algorithm Remi is pouring through tons of stats on each line.
 In fact, anytime the Packers and Giants play there’s always several intriguing observations to key in on.
-Not to mention games played at MetLife Stadium in Nov rarely follow normal, predictable patterns.
+Not to mention games played at MetLife Stadium in Nov seemingly never follow normal, predictable patterns.

 Green Bay vs New York Prediction (AI)

-Remi, our AI sports algorithm, has been pouring over mountains of data from every facet between the Packers and Giants and using recursive machine learning and industry leading AI to crunch the data to a single cover probability.
+Remi, our AI sports algorithm, has been pouring over exorbitant amounts of data from every facet between the Packers and Giants and using recursive machine learning and impressive AI to examine the data to a single cover probability.

-Interestingly enough, the data has been most focused on the unproportionally assigned weight emotional bettors regularly put on Green Bay’s strength factors between a Packers team going up against a possibly deflated Giants team.
-It appears the true game analytics might reflect a moderate lean against one Vegas line in particular.
+Oddly enough, we’ve seen the AI has been most keyed in on the trending factor emotional bettors often put on player performance factors between a Packers team going up against a possibly unhealthy Giants team.
+It appears the true game analytics appear to reflect a moderate lean against one Vegas line in particular.

 Unlock this in-depth AI prediction and all of our NFL AI picks for FREE now.